jurgenwerk/sweet_donut/README.md

 Sweet Donut
 ===========

-A jQuery plugin for making sweet ass donut charts on HTML5 Canvas elements (see examples below).
+A jQuery plugin for drawing sweet donut charts on HTML5 Canvas elements (see examples below).

 Usage: